seandstewart/bardly/pending/tragedies/othello/11-player.md

 If she be fair and wise, fairness and wit,
 The one's for use, the other useth it.

+**DESDEMONA**
+Well praised!
+How if she be black and witty?

+**IAGO**
+If she be black, and thereto have a wit,
+She'll find a white that shall her blackness fit.

+**DESDEMONA**
+Worse and worse. /

 **EMILIA**
-How if fair and foolish?
+/ How if fair and foolish?

 **IAGO**
 She never yet was foolish that was fair;